While he has no shortage of supporters, there are plenty of Americans who believe a Trump presidency is the worst outcome imaginable.

 Questions About Immigration?
 My Visa Source Has Answers.

-Congratulations on taking your first step toward visiting or living in Canada.
+Congratulations on taking your first step toward visiting, working or living in Canada.
 The more research you do on the immigration process, the more you will learn about your specific situation and how we can help you navigate through the immigration process.

 My Visa Source stays updated on all immigration news and announcements across Canada and the United States, including sudden changes in government law.
 Our legal solutions help individuals, families and businesses from North America and around the globe.